saturnlighting/literature-review/README.md

 Peter R. Boyce (2019) reviewed research into the benefits of light at night for perceptions of safety; and S. Fotios and Castleton (2017) reviewed suggested interventions to enable cycling lighting to contribute to the safety of cyclists in the UK.
+However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between active travel and road lighting specifically.

 <!-- Reviews on the relationship between build environment and active travel or physical activity considering lighting (e.g. @bonaccorsi_impact_2020; @mccormack_search_2011; @cerin_neighbourhood_2017; @prince_examining_2022).
 Other reviews look at environment, crime, and physical activity (e.g. @foster_built_2008; @loukaitou-sideris_is_2006), or at street lighting and crime [@cozens_critical_2003].